 “Why does it take a life for you to come to this meeting?” asked an exasperated Jack Davis as he gripped the podium during the public comment session.

 Davis, one of many formerly incarcerated men who spoke, turned to the board and corrections officers, and said: “I need y’all to get it together, please!”

-No Changes Until Late Summer
+No Further Discussion Until Late Summer

 Following the outcry over Polanco’s death, board members floated the idea that solitary confinement changes were on tap in late June.

 On Tuesday, Interim Chair Jacqueline Sherman began the meeting by announcing the board would start the process of rule changes regarding so-called punitive segregation at “a fall public meeting.”
 The next board meeting is set for Sept.
 10.

 Sherman also said the board has asked city officials to comply with its request for Polanco’s autopsy report.
 The city medical examiner has not yet disclosed a cause of death.